Pertussis Protection for Infants - Vaccinated Adults

 Many parents worry that if their baby is breastfed, they won’t be able to be sure their baby is “getting enough."
 There are signs you can look out for that your baby is drinking enough milk.

-Your baby is getting enough milk if he/she:
+Your baby is getting enough milk if they:

-- Feeds at least eight times in 24 hours (whenever they show signs they are hungry)
+- Feed at least eight times in 24 hours (whenever they show signs they are hungry)

 - Is latched and sucking strongly